devtron-labs/devtron/docs/setup/install/override-default-devtron-installation-configs.md

 ### Post-Devtron Installation
 If you have an existing Devtron instance and want to migrate it for production ready deployments, this is the right option for you.

-In the existing namesapce, apply the production overrides as we do it above.
+In the existing namespace, apply the production overrides as we do it above.
 ```bash
 kubectl apply -f prod-configs -n devtroncd
 ```